helena-metascience/ai_disclosure/README.md

 ## Copy editing, typesetting, and completed manuscript review

 These are performed by Claude Opus 4.6 or Fable 5, or future models within the same series.
-This includes code review, referencing mistakes, typographic errors, etc. The correspondence used to do this will be available with the individual paper.
+This includes code review, referencing mistakes, typographic errors, etc. This may include editorial and manuscript changes.
+The correspondence used to do this will be available with the individual paper.